jthurteau/wrest/README.md

 # Recommended Exception Codes

-Code 127, used for errors loading scripts (e.g. file not found), sets a previous Exception where the message is the fine in question.
+Code 127, used for file errors loading scripts (e.g. file not found), sets a previous Exception where the message is the file in question.

+Code 126, used for type errors (e.g. a root that returns a string, or a canister that isn't array|ArrayAccess), sets a previous Exception where the message is the source of the issue.